-Although an electric shock sensation in the head is experienced by many women throughout their lives, there is not much scientific literature nor a proper medical term to describe them.
+Although electric shock sensations in the head are experienced by many women throughout their lives, there is not much scientific literature nor a proper medical term to describe them.
 They are surely unpleasant and scary, and although science has not identified their exact cause yet, electric shocks have been linked to numerous medical conditions, ranging from hormonal imbalance to degenerative diseases.

 Symptoms of Electric Shock Sensation in the Head

-Most women experiencing an electric shock sensation in the head describe it as jolts-like stabbing, pulses of electricity inside the head, sharp micro-stabs in the skull, or shivers in the brain.
+Most women experiencing an electric shock sensation in the head describe it as jolt-like jabs, pulses of electricity inside the head, sharp micro-stabs in the skull, or shivers in the brain.